 To better account for the differences between container management systems and compatibilities in the Kubernetes version they provide, these security features are divided in the following attributes:

-These functions properties can be configured through the securityFeatures object in the CMS area at Company and Project level.
+These functions properties can be configured through the securityFeatures object in the CMS area at company level.
+They can also be set at project level through the "Settings" section of the Console, as described here.

 If the security features are not configured for the projects, the respective attributes are collected at company level.